Key Details, Warnings & Disclaimer

 The air was cooler but it didn't stop the voice, it didn't stop the thoughts.
 Breathing became more and more difficult like there was something sitting on my chest and I started to jog, then sprint across the Glade only stopping when I crashed into the far wall.
 The air burned as I breathed in and out my head pressed against the cold stone.
 It wasn't helping though, nothing was helping.

-I couldn't do this, the pointless running there was no hope!
-There was no solution we were never getting out.
+I couldn't do this, the pointless running, there was no hope!
+There was no solution.
+We were never getting out.

 I turned around and leaned against the stone hands braces against my knees.
 I was so sick of this!
-No point, no hope.

 My gaze flicked around the Glade, across the sleeping forms in the distance and settled on the vines that climbed up the wall to my left.

 No more pointlessness, no more hopelessness.
 I pushed off the wall and grabbed onto the vines.
 My muscles strained as I began to climb.
 Legs and arms working hard not to slip.

 No set of vines reached the top but I didn't need them to they simply had to be high enough so that the impact could kill me.

 Up and up I went, no other sound apart from my ragged breathing and the rustling of the vines.
 Eventually the vines ran out, and I turned around so that I was braced against the wall and looking out across the Glade.

 Still I could not breathe properly, it wasn't the exertion that made it difficult it was that weight, the pressure that wasn't leaving my chest.

 This was it, all I had to do was let go, fall.
 The darkness made it hard to see how high up I was exactly, so I was only mostly sure that this would work.
 I hoped that it was.